carpentries-incubator/high-dimensional-stats-r/_episodes/08-k-means.md

 <img src="../fig/rmd-08-silhouette-1.png" title="plot of chunk silhouette" alt="plot of chunk silhouette" width="432" style="display: block; margin: auto;" />

-Let's plot the silhoette score on the original dimensions used to cluster the data.
-Here, we're mapping cluster membership to point shape, and silhoette width to colour.
+Let's plot the silhouette score on the original dimensions used to cluster the data.
+Here, we're mapping cluster membership to point shape, and silhouette width to colour.